vinzdef/ipp/README.md

 - Unzip in a directory of your choiche
 - Run `./output/backend` from the root of the project (with `yarn` you can also run `yarn start`)
 - Navigate to [localhost:3000](http://localhost:3000) in your browser

+A minimal frontend is also exposed at [http://localhost:3000/minimal.html](http://localhost:3000/minimal.html)

 #### Development mode
 - `yarn develop:frontend`